skip to main content

 RPL Palette

 The RPL Palette is the dialog from which the operators and functions are selected to build a block or user function.
-Using the Palette avoids having to type most expressions directly into the Editor, thus limiting the potential for errors.
+Using the Palette avoids having to type most expressions directly into the editor, thus limiting the potential for errors.

 The Palette consist of four tabs, one for the buttons, one tab for User-Defined Functions, one tab for the Predefined Functions, and one tab for the Clipboard as follows.